END OF SUMMER 2020

 Pandemic Update: I’ve added two short stories from my Manhattan relationships collection: “Fat Francie” and “Space Case.”
 Unlike my other tales, everyone survives — one way or the other.

 As always, my thanks to James Crowley for patiently editing my works.

-I’m hoping that one positive from the new rules of social distancing and the cancellation of events and team sports will be a great return to Reading as a favored pastime.
+I’m hoping that one positive from the new rules of social distancing and the cancellation of in-person events and so many sports will be a great return to Reading as a favored pastime.

-To do my part, I’ll be posting FREE FICTION on my website several times a week.
+To do my part, I’ll be posting FREE FICTION on my website.
 As the author of short fiction (and very short fiction), I’m happy to share these stories in the hope that they give their readers a few minutes of distraction, if not entertainment, from all the somber news of the day.

 Here are a few stories I hope you’ll enjoy.
 I’d love to hear from you.
 Email me at email@example.com.